fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 FusionCharts.addDep(Column2D);
 ```

-To register the **VueFusionCharts** component globally, do the following:
+To register the **VueFusionCharts** component globally, copy the following line of code:

 ```Shell
 Vue.use(VueFusionCharts);